lewetzk/jf-ts-pol/README.md

 quanteda, readtext, tidyverse, tm

 ## HOW TO USE
-1. Unpack the pre-compiled corpus in the root directory of the project.
-If you want to use your own links or expand on the corpus, simply modify ts-urls.txt and jf-urls.txt instead and use the following command:
+1. Optional: If you want to use your own links or expand on the corpus, simply modify ts-urls.txt and jf-urls.txt and use the following command:
-`python scraper.py`
+`python scraper.py`.
+The new .csv-files will appear in the root directory of the project.
+It is recommended to use the given corpus.
 2. Open RStudio and run 'emscore.r'.
 The results will be saved in 'results.csv' for potential further development.
 A graph presenting the results will be saved in the root directory of the project.

 ## PROBLEMS/BUGS